-In this subsection, we use two different non-parametric estimators to estimate the treatment effect $\tau = E[\tau(X)]$ .
-Details of the estimators and their standard errors are given in the appendix.
-Here, we describe their properties and report the results of testing $\tau > 0$ .
+In this subsection, we estimate the treatment effect $\tau = E[\tau(p(X))]$.
+We can perform the matching underlying the expectation in different ways, each one corresponding to a different estimator of the treatment effect.
+As the precise costs and benefits of these different estimators are not well established, especially in small samples, we choose to report the results of three different methods.
+The formulas for these estimators and their standard errors are given in the Statistical appendix.
+Here, we describe their properties and report the results.15

 Consider first the stratification estimator, which relies on the same grouping into strata as in the prior subsection.
-This estimator of $\tau$ computes the average difference in CPI between the proportional (treatment) and majoritarian (control) countries within each stratum and forms the weighted average of these differences, weighing each stratum by the number of treated observation it contains.
-It thus balances the treatment and control countries group-wise, within the five strata.
+This estimator of τ computes the average difference in CPI between the proportional (treatment) and majoritarian (control) countries within each stratum and forms the weighted average of these differences, weighing each stratum by the number of treated observation it contains.
+It thus matches the treatment and control countries group-wise, within the five strata.

 Graph 1 illustrates the overlap between control (MAJ = 1) and treatment (MAJ = 0) countries within each stratum by a simple histogram.
 As expected, we gain treatment observations and lose control observations as the estimated propensity score increases.
-But some overlap of treatment and controls is present in every stratum.
-The small overlap in the extreme bins (0-0.2 and 0.8-1) does not bias our estimates, as long as the two groups are homogeneous in terms of the covariates (as is the case here).
-But the low number of controls relative to treatments in the higher strata raises the standard error of our estimate (see the Appendix).
+But some treatment and controls are present in every stratum.
+The smaller overlap in the outer bins does not bias our estimates, as long as the two groups are homogeneous in terms of the covariates (as is the case here).16 But the low number of controls relative to treatments in the higher strata raises the standard error of our estimate (see the Appendix).